FrostDigital/flink-framework/website/docs/Building blocks/Schemas/schemas-intro.md

 Schemas should be placed in `/src/schemas`.

 Handlers declares which schema(s) to use by simply setting type arguments in the `Handler<...>` function.
-By doing that Flink will make the connection and use that to validate the request and response.
+By doing so Flink compiler will make the connection and use that to validate the request and response.

 This handler will for example tell Flink that the `Car` schema is used.